-Continuing law establishes the Farmland Preservation Advisory Board, which consists of 12 voting members appointed by the Director of Agriculture.
+Current law establishes the Farmland Preservation Advisory Board, which consists of 12 voting members appointed by the Director of Agriculture.
 Each member serves a three-year term, and the terms are staggered so that only four members' terms expire in any given calendar year.
-Under former law, one of the members of the Board was required to be a representative of the Natural Resources Conservation Service in the United States Department of Agriculture.
-The act eliminates the member from the Natural Resources Conservation Service and replaces that member with a person representing soil and water conservation The act then specifies that the person representing soil and water conservation interests must serve the remainder of the term that would have been served by the member from the Natural Resources Conservation Service.
+One of the members of the Board is required to be a representative of the Natural Resources Conservation Service in the United States Department of Agriculture.

+The bill eliminates the member from the Natural Resources Conservation Service and replaces that member with a person representing soil and water conservation interests.
+The bill then specifies that the person representing soil and water conservation interests must serve the remainder of the term that would have been served by the member from the Natural Resources Conservation Service.